wp-plugins/email-form-under-post/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Only Plugin Brings Per Post Email form and send email through mandrill or simple mail function set through WP admin.
-This plugin can be used for various purpose i-e for reviews,for contact with post owner,for inquiry about something.
-It will send the post link with email to indentify from which post user contact.

 == Description ==

 [Email Form Under Post](http://khubbaib.com/) - Bring email form under post and send define number of message to define email address.
-Suppose you set 5 for hello world world post when five people contact throgh that post email will be sent to define email address with 5 Contacts.
+Suppose you set 5 for hello world post when five people contact throgh that post email will be sent to define email address with 5 Contacts.
 Only one email will be send instead of 5 so its easy to read.

 **[PRO Version](http://khubbaib.com/)** will be lanch soon.
 Currently it support only post but in pro version its can be set which post type you want to show form and exclude posts,pages.